harvimt/pylib7zip/README.rst

 Like lib7zip getting metadata and extracting files are the only operations supported, creating archives, or updating them in-place is not supported.

-This is beta software and may crash if used in an unusal way.
+This is beta software and may crash if used in an unusual way.

 Dependencies
 ------------

     * 7z.so/7z.dll from http://7zip.org or p7zip on \*Nix
     * CFFI_
+    * enum34_

 How To Use
 ----------